 Domestic violence and rape are the most common forms of sexual and gender-based violence.
 Because sexual relations in the home are considered a private matter, it is difficult to estimate the exact prevalence of abuse.
-While annually thousands of Filipino women do report physical or verbal abuse from their husbands, a notable 11% of young adults agree that a husband is justified in thrashing his wife.
-Several major articles of legislation have been passed to protect women and children from sexual and gender-based violence, including the Rape Victim Assistance and Protection Act of 1998, which required the establishment of rape crisis centers in every city, and the Anti-Violence Against Women and Their Children Act of 2004.
+While annually thousands of Filipino women do report physical or verbal abuse from their husbands, a notable 11% of women agree that a husband is justified in thrashing his wife in 2022.
+Several major articles of legislation have been passed to protect women and children from sexual and gender-based violence, including the Rape Victim Assistance and Protection Act of 1998, which required the establishment of rape crisis centers in every city, and the Anti-Violence Against Women and Their Children Act of 2004 poorer families the average woman has 6 children, as opposed to the wealthier woman who produces an average of 2 children